 This medicine contains 26.55 mg of propylene glycol per drop.

-If your baby is less than 4 weeks old, talk to your doctor or pharmacist before giving them this medicine, in particular if the baby is given other medicines that contain propylene glycol or alcohol.
+If your baby is less than 4 weeks old, talk to your doctor or pharmacist before giving them this flavour topping in particular if the baby is given other medicines that contain propylene glycol or alcohol.

 3. How to take PHEBURANE oral solution